 and a 2016 Hawthornden Fellow.
 He was a 2016 TOAST Poet.

-He also writes and performs for a children's theatre company with Canadian contemporary dance choreographer Jennifer Essex.
+He also writes and performs for a children's theatre company that perform throughout the Tees Valley, nationally and internationally with Canadian contemporary dance choreographer Jennifer Essex.

 His work has been featured on BBC Radio 4 and at festivals internationally including Poetry International, Rotterdam, T-Junction and Ars Poetica.